 Diane Elizabeth is the founder of Skin Care Ox, a beauty and wellness blog dedicated to spreading awareness through accurate, beautiful, and informative skincare content.
 Aspiring makeup artists can discover non-toxic makeup alternatives and learn more information on how to avoid harmful chemicals and by using her tool: The Ultimate List of the Best Organic Makeup Brands and Products.

 Every day, the average woman applies 515 synthetic chemicals to her body.
 Products like shampoos, hairsprays, body lotions, deodorants, makeup, and even perfumes contain these harmful chemicals.
 Linked to a large number of health problems, they cause everything from skin irritation and allergic reactions to cancer and issues having children.
 There is a lot of concerning research regarding these chemicals, but companies continue to use these dangerous toxins because they are cheap and there are often no laws restricting them (yet).

 The best way to protect yourself and your clients is to become informed.
 Learn about risky ingredients to look out for, why they are dangerous, and how to find safer alternatives.
 This is the absolute best way to make better choices!

 Also, every product you buy helps make a difference.
 As more consumers change their buying habits and demand safer beauty products, manufacturers will have no choice but to change their standards.

-Here are seven dangerous chemicals hidden in popular skincare products and how you can identify safer alternatives.
+Here are seven dangerous chemicals that are hidden in popular skincare products and how you can identify safer alternatives.

 Parabens are cheap preservatives used in a wide range of cosmetic products.
 They prevent bacteria, mold, fungus, and even parasites from growing.
 Almost 60% of all cosmetic products contain parabens.